 Go figure.
 I still am trying with that one.
 You would think that those might be big enough compliments to gain for any sort of wannabe writer to maybe start believing themselves good enough to proceed without general levels of frustration as to whether or not they are any good at all.
-There is no answer or guarantee with anything that anyone writes, and that probably doesn’t sit too well either with a part of my mind that needs absolute answers.
-Also why I stare at incredible unmatched art on Instagram, willing and wishing my writing to somehow change itself from word to its painted comparison so it can finally hold the visual that I crave yet sure as hell cannot ever match.
+There is no answer or guarantee with anything that anyone writes and that probably doesn’t sit too well either with a part of my mind that needs absolute answers.
+Also why I stare at incredible, unmatched art on Instagram.
+Willing and wishing my writing to somehow change itself from word to its painted comparison so it can finally hold the visual that I crave yet sure as hell cannot ever match.
 Odd?
 Absolutely it is, and I know that one hundred percent too.

 Am I afraid of dark alleys and horror movies?
 Am I what.
 That sort of fear will barely even go near touching what my mind has had to go through over the years.
-Although, to be perfectly clear, that pain is equally as irrational and false as a movie is.
-I know that, but the OCD does not.
+Although, to be perfectly clear, that pain is equally as false as a movies script is regards its deserving any place in reality.
+I know that but the OCD does not.
 I fear too that I still will never be able to fully explain the process regards what happens inside of a sufferer’s brain.
 However, if anyone can do it, then I do believe it might just get to be me.
 Good man again, Brian, get to help other suffering people all while you get to be the goddamn scapegoat, the lamb to the slaughter.
 Shocking, huh.
 But then, I do suppose that when people are placed in an incredibly barbarack situation then they have to use what utensils they can muster left in them to fight for something worthwhile.
 Something to redeem themselves somewhat.
 Do not get me wrong, I am still incredibly grateful for things – my family, my friends, who must feel so annoyed at how I tend to disappear for years at a time.
 Although, as I said, people do tend to disappear too with time and tumult.
 I cannot help it any more than I can only ever sit and hope that the medication can.
 And it is a thing I could write about forever now, and that must be a good thing, that I am seemingly able to keep this article in relative check without going a million ways with my debilitating brain.
 That said, I think I kind of did go a million ways regard talking about the writing because that whole kettle of fish is a million thoughts all on its own.
 Good news though, the calmness happening but, alas, on I must fight.
 Without actually fighting.
 Strange again but such is the strangling strength of my OCD mind on its last breath and taking it all from you.

 I have never understood what it is to take a break and relax, not sincerely since the age of eleven-years-old, and even though I have been unemployed for quite some time, not including the part-time jobs that I have done, and quite a few at that and seemingly very well too, and just on earth how I managed that I will never, ever know.
 I might call myself one of the hardest working unemployed people going, in fact, if you will allow me that admittance.
 But ultimately for the mind to cease and get to play in a different direction again is the huge thing now.
 Forget all of the pain, stuff happens and worse to far more people.
 Actually, I am so opposite thinking to my OCD that I have had times when I find it quite beautiful just how much of a goddamn disaster my mind has been.
 Only if I take an outside view looking in and get all arty about it too.
 That will be the undeniable… poet in me.
 And, of course, then there are the poems that use the terms ‘mindfield’ as opposed to ‘minefield’, and all the other useless things leant toward what my mind was churning its way through at any time.
 Genuinely, if it can make me a better writer with time and I can simply use all of those jaded and tired, sprinting poems over the last seven years as a sort of ‘degree’ in getting to the good writing, then I’ll rather nicely take that.
 You really should get to rely on your own mind above all else, bottom line.
 Thanks for taking the time to read.
 And apologies for a different kind of brain-scattering piece of writing, but it has to be done, it seems.
 Just to leave you with this recent note I wrote for my doctor to read.
 Seems however much you might try and explain the disorder it will still come nowhere near lose enough to settle your mind.